 Do I Need A Dentist If I Don’t Have Any Teeth?

 Having no teeth doesn’t mean you no longer need oral care.
 Gum disease can still be a concern, so you should have an exam at least once a year to prevent any issues.
 Also, at Crawford’s dental practice, you still have options when it comes to restoring your smile.
-We offer many solutions, including innovative techniques like Pinhole Surgical Technique, All-On-4 implant supported dentures, and gum recession treatment.
+We offer many solutions, including innovative techniques like Pinhole Surgical Technique, Teeth in a Day implant supported dentures, and gum recession treatment.
 You can go from no teeth to a beautiful new smile, with our advanced treatment solutions.